Our current newsmagazine: Zest! Summer 2013

 "At any age, people can still have new challenges and continue to be very productive," Linden said.

 Orchard Cove is a continuing care retirement community from Hebrew SeniorLife

 (HSL), a nationally-recognized non-profit leader in senior healthcare, housing and wellness, and the Vitalize 360 program was created based on years of research from HSL's Institute for Aging Research.
 Orchard Cove estimates that 90 percent of its 300 independent living residents will choose to participate in the Vitalize 360 program and should be in the "coaching" phase of the program by September 2010.

 Results are in:

-The following are the results of the six-month Vitality 360 pilot program at Orchard Cove: * 75 percent of participants now exercise regularly (a 50 percent increase from before the program); demand for fitness programs is so high Orchard Cove has hired a second personal trainer.
+The following are the results of the six-month Vitalize 360 pilot program at Orchard Cove: * 75 percent of participants now exercise regularly (a 50 percent increase from before the program); demand for fitness programs is so high Orchard Cove has hired a second personal trainer.

 - The program showed that many residents were having balance issues that limited their movement and socialization; Orchard Cove implemented an evidence-based balance class that has helped many residents become more independent and engaged in the community.